-35. A minimum of one (1) sealed bus parking bay and two (2) car parking bays must be provided within the subject site adjacent to the reception building generally in accordance with the approval plans.

-Prior to the commencement of use of Stage 2
+35. A minimum of one (1) sealed bus parking bay and two (2) car parking Prior to the bays must be provided within the subject site adjacent to the reception commencement building generally in accordance with the approval plans. of use of Stage 2